 Rhododendrons

-The word rhododendron is derived from the Greek rodo (‘rose’) and dendron (‘tree’), thus meaning ‘rose tree’.
+The word rhododendron is derived from Ancient Greek rhodon (‘rose’) and dendron (‘tree’), thus ‘rose tree’.
 It seems that to the ancient Greeks, the flowers clusters of certain rhododendron species resembled roses.
 However, these trees and shrubs are not at all related to roses, but belong to the heath family (Ericaceae).
 From a distance, though, the flower clusters of some species do resemble roses.

 One species, whose flower clusters resemble roses, at least from a distance, is Rhododendron barbatum, here photographed near Tharepati, Langtang National Park, central Nepal.
 (Photo copyright © by Kaj Halberg)

-The Himalaya is home to c.
-100 species, the vast majority growing in the eastern part of the mountain chain.
+The Himalaya is home to about 100 species, the vast majority growing in the eastern part of the mountain chain.
 A tiny country like Bhutan, for instance, harbours more than 60 species.
 The further west you travel in the Himalaya, the fewer species you encounter.
 Eastern Nepal is home to c.
-30 species, western Nepal to seven, and Pakistan to only four.
-The genus occurs in almost all vegetation zones, from subtropical to alpine, the major part found between 2,000 and 4,000 m altitude.
+30 species, western Nepal to 7, and Pakistan to only 4.

 In tropical regions, the genus is mainly restricted to mountains, but a few species are found in areas with a genuine tropical climate, including one in Queensland, Australia.